Trot (music): Naming

 adults".
 Trot also has a newer name, jeontong-gayo (전통가요; 傳統歌謠), literally "traditional popular song".
 Calling trot jeontong-gayo may implicitly refer to national self-confidence and give people a sense of self-esteem, so that the uncomfortable suspicion of foreign origin would be eased.
 The name daejung-gayo (대중가요; 大衆歌謠), or "music for the public", has been used historically for trot, but it is a wider term for all sorts of popular music, so K-pop for example, also falls under the label of daejung-gayo.
 Additionally, instead of teuroteu (트로트), the term teurot (트롯) is occasionally seen in written Korean.

 History

 Origin

 Trot music originated in Korea during the Japanese occupation of Korea.
 It is believed that trot's closest ancestors were Japanese enka.
-Trot and enka were formed in little time intervals, during the colonial period they were influenced by each other; if one wants to use the give and take principle, then trot may be the taker rather than the giver.
 After the liberation of the Korean peninsula, however, trot has continued on its own path.
 There is an investigation showing that the songs that were published in Korea and Japan between 1945 and 1950 used in both countries pretty much the same amount of duple metre rhythm in a minor scale.